endorh/blender-keyboard-layout-emulation/README.md

-## Keyboard Layout Emulation (Blender add-on)
+## Keyboard Layout Emulation – an extension for Blender

-Automatically reassigns all keyboard shortcuts to emulate a QWERTY keyboard layout on a user-specified non-QWERTY keyboard layout, allowing users to type QWERTY keyboard shortcuts while typing text in their preferred keyboard layout.
+This Blender extension automatically reassigns all keyboard shortcuts to emulate a QWERTY keyboard layout on a user-specified non-QWERTY keyboard layout, allowing users to type QWERTY keyboard shortcuts while typing text in their preferred keyboard layout.

 This allows users to benefit from the default keyboard shortcuts without changing their keyboard layout for typing text/using shortcuts, making use of the design effort already